Research Trial: yoga4cancer Pilot and Feasibility Study

 Establishing “yoga4cancer” as the Hospital-Based Gold-Standard Yoga for Cancer Patients and Survivors

-Download the Poster Presentation as presented at the Academy of Integrative Health & Medicine in September 2018.
+- Academy of Integrative Health & Medicine in September 2018.
+Download.

 Background and Purpose:

 The benefits of yoga in improving cancer treatment and survivorship have been investigated in numerous condition with a variety of yoga traditions.
 Within the HealthCare Cancer Institute, Hartford Hospital, yoga has been offered to cancer patients by numerous practitioners, with different training and expertise.
 Often this results in difficulty for patients, families and clinicians in selecting an optimal yoga referral and treatment.
 Integrative Medicine partnered with yoga4cancer – “Y4C” creator Tari Prinster to evaluate establishing Y4C as the “gold standard” program for our cancer community.
 Therefore our purpose was to assess the feasibility of:

 - Training high quality yoga providers in the Y4C method;

 - Developing an IRB approved protocol with QOL and Y4C outcomes;

 - Recruiting cancer patients into the hospital-based Y4C program.

 Review Poster Below: Click to see large and download.

 It is feasible to establish a Hospital-based Y4C program.
 Recruitment is ongoing with goals of 150 cancer patients.
 Active assessments include: Retention, QOL, Y4C performance and participant satisfaction.
 Future plans include assessing benefit by gender, cancer type, continuum (newly diagnosed, active treatment, survivor ship) and system wide (to over 6 hospitals) expansion of Y4C.